cardano-foundation/CIPs/cip-observe-script-type/README.md

 forwardMintPolicy:: AssetClass -> Integer -> ScriptContext -> ()
 forwardMintPolicy stateToken tkIdx ctx =  assetClassValueOf stateToken (txInInfoResolved (elemAt tkIdx (txInfoInputs (txInfo ctx)))) == 1
 ```
-With this pattern DApps are able to process roughly 12-30 forwardNFTValidator UTxO's  per transaction without exceeding script budget limitations.
 The time complexity of this validator is **O(n)** where n is the number of tx inputs.
 This logic is executed once per input being unlocked  / currency symbol being minted.
 The redundant execution of searching the inputs for a token is the largest throughput bottleneck for these DApps; it is **O(n*m)** where n is the number of inputs and m is the number of `forwardValidator` inputs + `forwardValidator` minting policies.
 Using the stake validator trick, the time complexity of the forwarding logic is improved to **O(1)**.
 The forwardValidator logic becomes: